TheS1lentArr0w/Milestone-Project-3/README.md

 When there is, send links to me in an email.

 ## Additional Functionality
+* Currently cannot be automated as email requires login.
+Need to find a way to automate this process.
 * Expand functionality to include [r/MechanicalKeyboardsUK][r/mkuk]

 ## Study Links